openebs-archive/community-archive/demos/16FEB2018/README.md

 - It makes use of Kubernetes sidecar pattern
 - It is deployed as a sidecar container along with openebs controller
 - It exposes metrics to Prometheus

+### What is volume replica count?
+- OpenEBS has the concept of replicas
+- Replicas persist the IO on configured storage pool (refer above)
+- It is advisable to have a replica count of 3 to ensure high availability

 ### Steps to configure StoragePool using VolumePolicy